GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Tips/tricks
 - any type of armor on kill works with skill kills
+- critical hit damage isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance headshots remove helmets
 - double-clicking on a cache instantly opens it
+- explosions have damage drop-off from the point of impact
 - health doesn't regen when disrupted (TODO: check if it's the same when your shield is taking damage)
+- incoming repairs is its own multiplier, therefore it's multiplicative with repair skills
 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
+- skill damage also boosts status damage
 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades
-- swapping to another weapon after a reload is halfway done will still reload the weapon
+- swapping to another weapon halfway through a reload will still reload your other weapon
 - swapping to your pistol then to your other primary weapon is faster than swapping between primary weapons
+- targeting a specific brand (6 items) is much better than targeting a specific armor piece (32 items)
 - the Cool Skills directive doesn't affect deployed skills
 - the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
 - the Scavenged Skills directive can be bypassed with the Rigger backpack
-- the survivalist medkit acts as a sphere, just like the Jammer pulse, so you can heal people above/below you
+- the survivalist medkit acts as a sphere so you can heal people above/below you
 - when medkitting with the fragile armor directive, use Perfectly Efficient
 - when your health is depleted, you have a 1-2s buffer to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage (TODO: test the cooldown duration)
 - you can donate resources from the Projects tab on your map